Diagnostic Medical Sonographer

 What degree will I earn?
 Will I be eligible for credentials?

-- Upon successful completion you will earn a Diagnostic Medical Sonography Associate in Science degree.
+- Upon successful completion you will earn a Diagnostic Medical Sonography Associate in Applied Science degree.

 - HACC requires students to sit for the ARDMS credentialing exams.
 The exams consist of: